Get insider access

 4. Best Budget Video Camera For Sports

 The Sony ZV-E10 is our top budget pick.
 Though it's aimed primarily at vloggers, it also makes for a great general video camera for videographers on a tighter budget.
-Unlike the Canon EOS R10, it doesn't have a viewfinder.
-You also lose out on IBIS, meaning you'll need to rely on optically stabilized lenses to get smoother footage when shooting handheld.
-If these aren't dealbreakers, you'll find a lot to love with this camera.
+Like the newer Sony ZV-E10 II, there's no viewfinder, and you're still missing IBIS here, meaning you'll need to rely on optically stabilized lenses to get smoother footage when shooting handheld.
+However, if those aren't dealbreakers, you'll find a lot to love with this camera.

 See our review